Bataan National Park: History

-Topography and ecology
+Geography

+The park is located 101 km from Manila; its mountains can be seen across Manila Bay from the city.
+It straddles the northern half of Bataan Peninsula near its border with Subic Bay Freeport Zone, encompassing the Bataan towns and cities of Hermosa, Orani, Samal, Abucay, Balanga, Bagac and Morong.
+Mount Natib, with its 6 by 7 km forested acorn-shaped caldera, is located in the middle of the park.

+Environment

-Bataan National Park is covered by tropical jungle and mountain terrains with significant geological features such as rivers, springs and waterfalls.
+Bataan National Park is covered by tropical jungle on rugged terrain with significant geological features such as rivers, springs and waterfalls.
 Pasukulan and Dunsulan falls are found within the park, as are important species of flowers and ground orchids.
 It is also home to several wild monkeys and other varieties of insects and birds.
+It has been designated an Important Bird Area (IBA) by BirdLife International.